 - Completing section 3 after the employee’s work authorization expired.

 Employers should be careful while filing their I-9s that it is not only complete but been filled without any mistakes.
-I-9 audits are being increasingly being taken up by the Obama government and the recent months have seen a spate of fines being issued by Department of Justice for I-9 discrimination or incomplete I-9s.
+I-9 audits are being increasingly being taken up by the Trump government and the recent months have seen a spate of fines being issued by Department of Justice for I-9 discrimination or incomplete I-9s.
 Employers are reminded that the government continues to utilize I-9 audits as an enforcement tool and they should seek immigration counsel immediately upon receipt of any notification requesting immigration documents.

 Disclaimer: The content of this post does not constitute direct legal advice and is designed for informational purposes only.
 Any issues regarding compliance and obligations under United States or International laws or regulations should be addressed through your legal department or outside counsel.